cnsuhao/MastersOfOneiron/README.md

-#:four_leaf_clover: Masters of Oneiron
+# [:four_leaf_clover:] (http://www.luckeyproductions.nl/) Masters of Oneiron
 ###Summary
-MoO started out as Frode 'Modanung' Lindeijer's first fully open source one-man school project.
-Masters of Oneiron is an RTS featuring floating platforms in dreamspace.
-MoO is being developed (mostly) in C++ using Urho3D as it's game engine and QtCreator as IDE.
-Graphics are made in Blender, Inkscape and Gimp.
-Samples are made using SuperCollider and Rakarrack, UML diagrams in Dia.
+Masters of Oneiron is an RTS set on both the in- and outside of a spherical bubble surrounding a central star.
+On these bubble surfaces platforms drift.
+These platforms have a sunlit and a dark side and each side supports different lifeforms.
+On the light side the Kekelplithfs cultivate their frop...

+MoO is being developed in C++ using Urho3D as its game engine.

 ###Platforms of development
 * Xubuntu GNU/Linux 64-bit